johntsinger/da-python-p12/README.md

     python manage.py createsuperuser

-After that login as superuser using crm commands described below and add new collaborator
+After that login as superuser using crm commands described below and add new collaborators

+*Tip : First add a management collaborator and let him create other collaborators, since he has permission to create collaborators.*

 ## CRM usage :